Mallory Weber

-Mallory Alyse Weber (born April 4, 1994) is an American professional soccer player who most recently played as a forward for Kansas City Current of the National Women's Soccer League (NWSL).
+Mallory Alyse Weber (born April 4, 1994) is an American soccer coach and former professional player who is an assistant coach for the Kansas City Current II.
+She played college soccer for the Penn State Nittany Lions, winning the 2015 national championship, and was drafted by the Portland Thorns in the second round of the 2016 NWSL College Draft.
+She also played for the Utah Royals and the Kansas City Current.

-Club career
+Playing career

 Portland Thorns FC, 2016–2019

 Weber was drafted by Western New York Flash in the 2nd round of the 2016 NWSL College Draft.
 In March 2016, she was traded to Portland Thorns FC.
 Weber appeared in 13 games for Portland in 2016.

 She returned to the Thorns for the 2017 NWSL season where she made a career high 17 appearances and scored 1 goal as the Thorns won the 2017 NWSL Championship.
 Weber re-signed with Portland ahead of the 2018 NWSL season.
 She made 14 appearances for the Thorns in 2018.

 Weber appeared in one match for the Thorns in 2019 before she was waived by the team on May 8.

 Utah Royals FC, 2019–2020

 On May 13, 2019, Utah Royals FC acquired Weber off the NWSL waiver wire.
 She made her debut for the Royals on May 19 against the North Carolina Courage.